CliveC99/project-2-quiz/README.md

 # Bugs and Fixes
    ## **Question counter not resetting**
 - I was having issues where the question counter was not resetting back to 0 when the quiz ended.
    - I solved this by `window.location="./index.html";`.
-I got the help from [here.](https://stackoverflow.com/questions/13158786/how-to-return-to-home-page-using-javascript)
+I got the help from [Stack Overflow.](https://stackoverflow.com/questions/13158786/how-to-return-to-home-page-using-javascript)

    ## **Results counter showing every answer as correct**
 - I was having issues where the result counter was showing every answer as being correct.